 “In the relatively small compass of this beautiful isle, I found all the diversified charms of many lands.” –Frank Hurley, 1947

-Tasmanian Geographic shares the stories of the adventurers, observers, projects, organisations, businesses, and citizens of the island.
+Tasmanian Geographic shares the stories of the adventurers, observers, projects, organisations, businesses, and citizens of the island and beyond.
 We promote citizen science and documentation within the realms of publishing and ecotourism.

 This project was crafted from a mixture of several ingredients, cobbled and smashed together:

-one handful of stringybark dust, one boot full of cave gravel, the smell of photographic-negative, fragments of 1 mm diameter polyester cord, King Billy Pine cones, a bit of Fremantle beach sand, flecks of ocean salt spray, leatherwood honey, a tall poppy, wombat cubes, dolerite fragments, ethanol from the bug lab, a ribbon from the tallest flowering plants, three slices from cutting grass, two bryozoan fossils, a kilo of Huon Valley apples, a strand of red hair,a bicycle brake cable, ice from a buttongrass plain, two tears shed over a roadkill quoll, crushed seashells, the memory of the aurora australis, a vial of North American volcanic ash, a leaf of an Indian banyan, one scratched camera lenses, the drool of an aiport sniffer dog, an even taller poppy, a tickets stub from a low cost airline, and a bucket of southwestern mud (precisely one inch deeper than your gaiters are tall).
+one handful of stringybark dust, one boot full of cave gravel, the smell of photographic-negative, fragments of 2 mm diameter polyester cord, King Billy Pine cones, a bit of Fremantle beach sand, flecks of ocean salt spray, leatherwood honey, a tall poppy, wombat cubes, dolerite fragments, ethanol from the bug lab, a ribbon from the tallest flowering plants, three slices from cutting grass, two bryozoan fossils, a kilo of Huon Valley apples, a strand of red hair, a bicycle brake cable, ice from a buttongrass plain, two tears shed over a roadkill quoll, crushed seashells, a Californian bluegum fruit the memory of the aurora australis, a vial of North American volcanic ash, a leaf of an Indian banyan, one scratched camera lens, the drool of an airport sniffer dog, an even taller poppy, a tickets stub from a low cost airline, a strip of giant Eucalyptus regnans bark, and a bucket of southwestern mud (precisely one inch deeper than your gaiters are tall).

 Somehow, with your help, it’ll carry on down the trail ahead.
 Oh, and it’s online.
 And it’s free.
 Enjoy!